-In 2011 the average electricity production cost for nuclear power was 2.19 cents per kilowatt-hour, versus 3.23 cents for coal-fired plants, 4.51 cents for natural gas and 21.56 cents for petroleum.
+In 2013 the average electricity production cost for nuclear power was 2.30 cents per kilowatt-hour, versus 3.24 cents for coal-fired plants, 4.09 cents for natural gas and 20.65 cents for petroleum.
 Nuclear is the only energy industry that accounts for all of its byproducts and includes in its price the cost of waste management and plant decommissioning.
+Nuclear energy has tremendous price stability because fuel accounts for just 31 percent of production costs, whereas fuel costs are closer to 80 or 90 percent when electricity is produced by burning coal or natural gas.

 The uranium fuel for U.S. nuclear plants is abundant, readily available from reliable allies, such as Canada and Australia, and low in cost.
-Coupled with industry success over the past 20 years in reducing operating costs, the low fuel cost makes America's 104 nuclear energy facilities among the lowest cost sources of electricity available and keeps the U.S. independent from foreign resources.
+Coupled with industry success over the past 20 years in reducing operating costs, the low fuel cost makes America's 99 nuclear energy facilities among the lowest-cost sources of electricity available and keeps the U.S. independent from foreign resources.